Conserving and interpreting Scotland’s Local Geodiversity Sites

 Strathclyde Geoconservation – www.geologyglasgow.org.uk/geoconservation/strathclyde/

-Representatives and volunteers on these groups include local authority planners, countryside rangers, museum and education services, Scottish Natural Heritage (Advisory and Area staff), British Geological Survey (BGS), Scottish Wildlife Trust (SWT), Scottish Land and Estates, universities and amateur volunteers.
+Representatives and volunteers on these groups can include local professional and amateur geologist volunteers, local authority planners, countryside rangers, museum and education services, Scottish Natural Heritage (Advisory and Area staff) and the British Geological Survey (BGS).

 How does a local Geoconservation Group work?
 The answer is: in many different ways.
-Lothian & Borders, for example, has both a mainly professional Committee that meets quarterly and a Volunteer Group that meets monthly.
-The Committee monitors progress, designates Local Geodiversity Sites, and directs the efforts of the Volunteer Group in producing interpretation leaflets and posters, managing and clearing sites and visiting potential sites.irling & Clackmannan RIGS
+Lothian & Borders, for example, has both a Committee and a Volunteer Group.
+The Committee meets twice a year and liaises with Local Authorities, monitors progress, designates Local Geodiversity Sites, and directs the efforts of the Volunteer Group in producing interpretation leaflets and posters, managing and clearing sites and visiting potential sites.